-At December 31, 2022, our accumulated deficit was approximately \$141.1 million, our cash and cash equivalents were approximately \$34.7 million, our deferred grant funding liabilities under our grant agreements related to DARE-LARC1 and DARE-LBT were approximately \$17.7 million and \$573,000, respectively (representing grant funds received that may be applied solely toward direct costs and a portion of indirect costs for the development of those programs and which are included in cash and cash equivalents), and our working capital was approximately \$11.4 million.
-We incurred a loss of operations of approximately \$30.9 million and had negative cash flow from operations of approximately \$18.1 million for the year ended December 31, 2022.
+At December 31, 2023, our accumulated deficit was approximately \$171.2 million, our cash and cash equivalents were approximately \$10.5 million, and our working capital deficit was approximately \$2.9 million.
+We incurred a loss of approximately \$30.2 million and had negative cash flow from operations of approximately \$38.9 million for the year ended December 31, 2023.